zakoraa/gojek-clone/README.md

+# Gojek Clone App

+# Architecture
+The architecture used is MVC architecture

+# State management
+State management used is BLoC

 # Progress of Gojek App Clone
 You can see the progress of the Gojek App Clone on my YouTube channel :